eferrea/BCI-Master/README.md

 **Mex vrpn matlab client and server BCImat**

-The BCI framework uses mexed versions of the VRPN client and server applications to exchange informations with the task controller.
+The BCI framework uses Matlab executable (mex) version of the VRPN client and server applications to exchange informations with the task controller.
 Therefore the vrpn_server.cpp and vrpn_client.cpp cointained in the BCI-Matlab folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServer.m example on how to do it on windows).

 **Description of the BCI framework**